 We're including some easy to use Search Morrow Homes For Sale links at the end!

 This report is specific to zip code 45152 (includes homes in portions of Union Township, Salem Township, Hamilton Township, Harlan Township and Washington Township in addition to Morrow).
-45152 is covered primarily by Little Miami Schools.
+45152 is covered primarily by Little Miami Schools but also has Lebanon and Kings school district present.

 For a free home valuation, home owners please click What Is My Morrow Ohio Home Value? and fill out the form.